GoogleCloudPlatform/community/tutorials/antho-bare-metal-getting-started.md

     You may need to modify the command above for your cluster name.

-1. List the nodes in the cluster
+1. List the nodes in the cluster:

         kubectl get nodes